jessebl/vsuite/README.md

 **Note:** vsuite is considered to be in early alpha, and as such should not be considered reliable yet.
 With that said, since it is a wrapper and never puts itself in charge of deleting or overwriting any user data, the risk of using it should be very minimal.
-It should also go without saying, but you should always backup any data that matters.
+Furthermore, it should go without saying that you should always backup any data that matters.

 ## Installation